soft-eng-practicum/softdev2-resources/content/workshops/docker/_index.md

 ## Images and Containers

 **Images** are read only templates containing libraries, programs, data etc. that are used to create docker containers.
 A **container** is a runnable instance of an image.
-To use an OOP analogy, you can think of an image as a class and a container as an instances.
+To use an OOP analogy, you can think of an image as a class and a container as an instance.

 {{% fragment %}}
 [Docker Hub](https://hub.docker.com/) is the largest public registry of Docker images and contains images ranging from Linux distributions like Ubuntu or Debian to collections of prepackaged software like MySQL or PostgreSQL.
 Images can be tagged such as